openforcefield/openff-bespokefit/docs/getting-started/installation.md

 mamba install -c conda-forge openff-bespokefit
 ```

-If you do not have Mamba installed, see the [ecosystem installation documentation](openff.docs:install).
+If you do not have Mamba installed, see the [OpenFF installation documentation](openff.docs:install).

 ### Fragmentation Backends